 Labels can be placed either on top or on the side.
 Top labels are the default and are recommended because they work better with long copy, localization, and responsive layouts.
 Side labels are most useful when vertical space is limited.

-The placeholder text, also commonly known as “ghost text,” is temporary and disappears once a user selects an option.
+The placeholder text, also commonly known as “ghost text,” prompts a user to select an option from the picker menu.
+It disappears once a user selects an option.

 The value shows the option that a user has selected.

 The width of a picker can be customized appropriately for its context.
 This option is not applicable to quiet pickers.